The Land Conservancy’s Scholarship Program awards two Scholarships annually, the Russell W. Myers Scholarship and the Rogers Family Scholarship.

 The Rogers Family Scholarship was established in 2005 by Gray and Mollie Rogers, dedicated conservationists who wanted to expand The Land Conservancy’s educational support for outstanding environmentally-oriented students.
 The Rogers family developed a challenge to help raise additional funds for the scholarships.
 Thanks to the generosity and foresight of the Rogers family the grants given by The Land Conservancy’s Scholarship program have tripled.

 The Scholarship Program is administered by the Board of Trustees of The Land Conservancy of New Jersey.
 Payment of the scholarship is made directly to the institution that the successful candidate attends.
-Applications for the current year will be available January 1 and must be postmarked by April 1.
+Applications for 2018 are available now and must be postmarked by April 1.

 Established in 2000, The Land Conservancy of New Jersey’s Internship Program has served as an essential component of our Education Program helping to fulfill our mission of educating the next generation of environmental leaders.